-Ovarian cancer starts in a woman's ovaries and often spreads to other parts of her body.
+Ovarian cancer starts in women's ovaries and often spreads to other parts of their body.
 Although it can happen at any age, it's most common in women over age 50.
 Half of ovarian cancer cases are found in women age 63 or older, according to the American Cancer Society.

 Menopause doesn't cause ovarian cancer.
 But your chances of developing it go up as you get older.
 When you go through menopause, your risk increases just because of your age.

 There are a few things related to menopause that may affect your risk of developing ovarian cancer.

 If you start menopause late -- usually after age 52 -- your chances may be higher.
 That could be because you've had more ovulations.
 Those are the times when your menstrual cycle triggers your hormones to release an egg.